American Express Gold Card dress: Reception

 Cosmopolitan magazine cited the dress as one of the worst Oscar dresses of all time, saying, "It's a dress made of American Express Gold cards.
 We're not sure what else to say about this one, except that the obvious lesson is this: For the love of God, do not design your own dress for the red carpet."

 Time magazine also voted the dress as amongst the worst Oscar dresses of all time saying, "Our problem with the outfit Gardiner wore to accept her award isn't that her dress was made out of a bizarre, nontraditional material.
 Our problem is that the material of choice was the American Express gold card.
 It's tacky.
 And how did she sit down in that thing?"

 In contrast, Variety magazine's Complete Book of Oscar Fashion referred to Gardiner's dress as "clever".

 Seeing the promotional potential of the dress, American Express were reported to have wanted to showcase the dress in its travel offices throughout the US.

 The dress is now held by the National Gallery of Victoria.

+Other designers have produced dresses based on credit cards since Gardiner's creation.
+In 2015, designer Alexander Wang dressed model Anna Ewers for the Council of Fashion Designers of America (CFDA) Awards in a dress made of 500 American Express cards, cut into sequins.
+The Vaquera collective designed a dress in 2017 constructed primarily of credit cards that had the name "Vaquera" rendered in the style of the Hollywood Sign.